almadish/sql-crud/README.md

 # SQL CRUD

-An assignment to design relational database tables with particular applications in mind.
+A training to design relational database tables with particular applications in mind.

-The contents of this file will be deleted and replaced with the content described in the [instructions](./instructions.md)
+Training exercises described in the [instructions](./instructions.md)

 # FIRST PART
 ### Tables and import